 5. A process for alignment

 The next step in developing your content marketing strategy is to figure out how to pull it all together — i.e., how to align your contextual understanding of your buyers and their journey with your conversion goals, the points of contact you are going to use to deliver your content, and the actual content you are going to create.
-The best way to do that is by creating a matrix that will help you keep track of all these moving parts, such as the one shown below:
+The best way to do that is by creating a matrix that will help you keep track of all these moving parts.

 6. The ability to scale